kuwala-io/kuwala/kuwala/README.md

 It would be safer to always run the build commands after pulling new code changes so that your local images have the latest code.

-Docker images will only be built once when you run the `initialize_all_components.sh` script, so new changes in the code will not reflect on your local unless you explicitly run the build commands.
+Docker images will only be built once when you run the `initialize_all_components.py` script, so new changes in the code will not reflect on your local unless you explicitly run the build commands.

 Please note that the Docker runs will create data folders under `./kuwala/tmp/kuwala` that will be used for db, file